ankowals/saf/README.md

 Again we need to pass ctx object to the constructor and later on we can just call methods defined in each Page model.

+Steps prepared in this way can be used to write test.
+See example below.
+File structure is

+	features
+		Web
+			DemoOnlineShop
+				config
+					testdata.config
+				DemoOnlineShop.feature

+where feature file content is

+	@demoOnline
+	Feature: DemoOnlineShop

+	  Scenario: Verify sum of 2 items equals total price Given open browser
+	    When open main page
+	      And navigate to all products page
+	      And add product TestData.product1 to cart
+	      And add product TestData.product2 to cart and go to checkout Then verify that SubTotal value equals sum of totals per product type

+testdata content is

+	TestData={
+	    product1 : "iPhone 5",
+	    product2 : "Magic Mouse"
+	}

+Please note that the web brwoser has to be explicitly open using step open browser.
+It is part of the CoreSteps and its content is

+    /**
+     * Opens browser of particular type as defined in the environment configuration */
+    @Given("^open browser$")
+    public void open_browser() throws Throwable {
+        Log.info("* Step started open_browser");

+        EventFiringWebDriver driver = new DriverFactory(ctx).create();
+        ctx.Object.put("Page", EventFiringWebDriver.class, driver);

+        PageCore pageCore = new PageCore(ctx);
+        ctx.Object.put("PageCore", PageCore.class, pageCore);
+        Log.debug("Web driver created");
+    }

 --------------------------------